In order to prevent infection and to maintain the health of our students and team you are kindly asked to follow the next guidelines:

 Avoid joining the class if you have any covid related symptoms; or if you have been in contact with another person with symptoms or illness in the last days.

 Avoid close contact with other participants or the teacher.
 Every pole is at a minimum of 2m apart.
 You are required to clean your pole during the class with a personal towel.
 Disinfectant sprays will be provided.
 The poles may not be shared during the class (one person per pole).
-Hands-on corrections or spotting are not allowed.

 Born in 2000, Mateva is a rising Pole Dancer and Pole Dance instructor originating from Italy/Germany.
 Pole Dance has become her big love since 2017 and she has been sharing her passion through teaching in Vienna, Bavaria and now finally in Berlin, where she is rocking her best pole dance life.